robertmuthuri/my-first-website/README.md

 * There are no set up requirements.

 ## Support and contact details
-If you don't like this work, holla at @richardkingori and @robertmuthuri
+If you encounter any problems, please reach us @richardkingori and @robertmuthuri

 ### License
 This work is licensed by CC Share Alike.